AG500/Metaheuristic-project/README.md

 This file is composed of 38 cities.
 By brute force we would have to compute 5,23e^44 different possibilities to find the optimal combinaison.

   Simulated Annealing :
 I tried SA with temperature = 500 and alpha = 0.999999.
-The best result was 6 891 in 6 040 000 iterations and 354s.
-The temperature depend on the variations of the fitness during the computation here, because it converge quickly i chose 500 so that it can explore between 6 500 and 10 000.
+The best result was 6 891 with 6 040 000 iterations and 354s.
+The temperature depend on the variations of the fitness during the computation here, because it converge quickly i chose 500 so that it can explore between the fitness 6 500 and 10 000.
 Because Djibouti is a relatively small problem, time is not an issue and because JMetalPy allow only the number of iterations as stopping criterion i chose a small alpha and a big number of iterations so that the SA algorithm could search a long time close to the global optimum.
     Convergence curve of SA on Djibouti TSP:
   ![alt text](https://github.com/AG500/Metaheuristic-project/blob/master/Convergence%20curve%20SA.JPG)

   Genetic Algorithm:
-To keep at least the best individual of the last generation we have to chose use a numerous population, and a probability of mutation and of crossovers inferior to 1.
+To keep at least the best individual of the last generation we have to use a numerous population, and a probability of mutation and of crossovers inferior to 1.
 But we have to keep a good number of computation.
 After several tests i used these parameters : population : 10 000; mutation : 0.975; Crossover: 0.975.
-So, we can expect to have about 6 individuals with the same characteristics as their parents.
-The type of tournament here is a Binary Tournament (only the 2 best individuals are selected) which is enought.
+So, we can expect to have about 6 individuals with the same characteristics as their parents at each generation.
+The type of tournament here is a Binary Tournament (only the 2 best individuals are selected), which is enought.
 The mutation used is "SwapMutation" which permutate 2 cities at each iterations.

-The global optimum has been found according to Univ of Waterloo website (fitness of 6 656) Results are :
+The global optimum has been found (according to Univ of Waterloo website the best fitness is 6 656).
+Results are :
    Fitness : 6 656;   time : 525 sec ; iterations : 3 900 000
    Solution (0 being thefirst city): 8, 11, 10, 18, 17, 16, 15, 12, 14, 19, 22, 25, 24, 21, 23, 27, 26, 30, 35, 33, 32, 37, 36, 34, 31, 29, 28, 20, 13, 9, 0, 1, 3, 2, 4, 5, 6, 7.